 Call Us Today!!

 The name “Commack” comes from the Secatogue Native American tribe who lived on the South Shore of Long Island between Copiague and Bayport.
 The Secatogue named their northern lands in the center of the island Winnecomac which means “pleasant lands.”
 The name may have been inspired because of the area’s flat lands with rich soil, and thick oak forests abounding with plants and wildlife.
 From its earliest days, Commack or originally spelled as Comac was known for its fertile soil which made it the perfect land for farming.

 Today all of Commack is settled and suburbanized and, like most unincorporated areas of Long Island, does not have a true, walkable downtown or “Main Street”.Learn more about Commack.

-Commack is a hamlet and census designated place (CDP) that roughly corresponds to the hamlet by the same name in the towns of Huntington and Smithtown in Suffolk County, on Long Island, in New York, United States, on Long Island.
+Commack is a hamlet and census designated place (CDP) that roughly corresponds to the hamlet by the same name in the towns of Huntington and Smithtown in Suffolk County, on Long Island, in New York.
 The CDP’s population was 36,124 at the 2010 census.

 Here are some plumber-related links and associations.

 Plumbing responsible for bringing clean water into the home and carrying wastewater out.
 Plumbing is also used for heating and cooling systems, as well as gas lines.
 Without a properly functioning plumbing system, a home or building would not be able to function properly.

 Yes!
 If you need help with fixing low water pressure in your home call your local plumber for help.

 Plumbing systems ensure that water comes in and out of your house properly.
 Although plumbing is widely associated with water related services but that is not all that it pertains to- plumbing includes installation and maintenance of heating systems, water boilers, furnaces, washing machines and much more.